Inclusion / accessibility

 • Financing of additional expenses during studies

 Students with disabilities or chronic illnesses usually have increased additional financial needs.
-However, as the money does not come from a single source, but from various cost bearers, it is not an easy task to find your way through this jungle.
+However, as the money does not come from a single source, but from various cost bearers, it is no easy task to find your way through this jungle.
 However, before tapping into private funds, you should check whether BaföG, social welfare offices, health insurance companies,... or even foundations can cover additional study-related expenses.

 • Application for compensation for disadvantages in the examination procedure